alishd-boilerplate/discord-node-bot-boilerplate/README.md

 ## 👨‍💻 Contributing

 I love contributions!
-I will happly accept your pull request!
+I will happily accept your pull request!
 Translations, grammatical corrections, code correction and suggestions.
 Remember to insert your name in `.all-contributorsrc` and `package.json` files.

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):